-Make sure that you carefully represent the branding when designing your letterhead.
-This isn’t just about the logo, but the choice of colour scheme, font(s), imagery, and much more.
-If your logo has an exclusion zone, make sure you adhere to it on your letterhead, and equally important is to use the correct font; Helvetica won’t cut it if the corporate font should be Univers!
+Make sure you carefully represent the company's branding when designing your letterhead.
+This isn't just about the logo, but the choice of colour scheme, font(s), imagery, and much more.
+If your logo has an exclusion zone, make sure you adhere to it on your letterhead.
+Equally important is to use the correct font – Helvetica won't cut it if the corporate font should be Univers!

 07. Exploit stock characteristics(opens in new tab)

-If you’re designing for print, there are many wonderful paper stocks available from companies such as GF Smith that each have their own characteristics.
-Some have a rich, textured surface while others are smooth and heavyweight.
+If you're designing for print, there are many wonderful paper stocks available from companies such as GF Smith (opens in new tab).
+Each has its own characteristics – some have a rich, textured surface while others are smooth and heavyweight.

-Using the choice of stock as part of your letterhead design process can help to cement your artwork, producing something pleasingly tactile and visual.
+Using the choice of stock as part of your letterhead design process can help to cement your artwork in its new home, producing something pleasingly tactile and visual.